tk755/q/README.md

 pyperclip.copy(user_input)
 ```

-By default this generates Python code, but you can specify a different programming language in the prompt itself:
+By default this generates Python code, but you can specify a different programming language in the prompt itself (or [modify the default value](#modifying-default-values)):

 ```
 $ q -c copy user input to clipboard in rust